Sweetpotato Breeding and Genetics Research Program

 Current Largest Research Projects

-Rapid Development of Marketable Root-Knot Nematode Resistant Sweetpotato Varieties: Translation of Genomics and Advanced Phenomics into On-Farm Crop Management Solutions.
+2. SweetARMOR: Rapid Development of Marketable Root-Knot Nematode Resistant Sweetpotato Varieties.

 A USDA-NIFA SCRI research and extension project focused on quickly developing control strategies for the Guava Root Knot Nematode, Meloidogyne enterolobii, a newly introduced pest threatening our industry, and beginning longer-term, genomic-assisted sweetpotato breeding strategies to develop germplasm and new varieties with resistance to GRKN.